 The Employee Life Cycle have more focus than ever.
 Customer-first, customer-first, customer-first – is a mantra that still is strong in many organizations.
-But the war on talent has made many to change their communication hierarchy.
+But the war on talent has made many smart organisations change their communication hierarchy.

 To 1: Current employees, 2 Current customers, 3 potential employees, 4 potential winners

 The Customer Journey Applies to the Employee Life cycle

 The Harvard Business Review, McKinsey, Deloitte and others herald the importance of the employee experience.
 The Deloitte Global Human Capital Trends states, „A strong employee experience also drives a strong customer experience.”
 Given the importance of your employees, the same concept applies to their journey: the employee life cycle.
 Mapping the employee journey and focusing on the employee life cycle provides you with the chance to not only attract the talent you need to compete in today’s markets, but also deliver a more sustainable customer experience.

 The journey covers seven main stages, with each one providing different opportunities for business-critical feedback:

 Competition for talent is fierce.
 And employees are increasingly demanding about where they choose to work.
 At the very start of the employee life cycle, attracting the right talent is critical.
 You need to develop a strong employer brand that reinforces your vision, mission, and values.
 Ensure you are viewed as a great place to work.
 Listening and act on feedback is a cornerstone to this.
 Manage your online reputation actively and consistently, through social media and sites like Glassdoor.